devopsarr/whisparr-go/whisparr/docs/FileSystemApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetFilesystemTypeRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetFileSystemTypeRequest struct via the builder pattern

 Name | Type | Description  | Notes